jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 > Kim Kadiyala, a marketer at Zapier, talked to astronaut Jeanette Epps about NASA's upcoming mission to Mercury.

+Other examples:

+- graphic designer Adam Kaplan
+- pharmacist Erin Kelley
+- lead engineer Bryan Helmig

 Capitalize common job titles that are acronyms, like CEO.

-Capitalize formal titles when they appear directly before someone's name:
+Capitalize formal titles—a title that someone was elected to, appointed to, or born into—when they appear directly before someone's name:

 - Sir Paul McCartney
 - General Grievous